OneCricketeer/apache-kafka-connect-docker/README.md

 Much like the `confluentinc/cp-kafka-connect` images, this container uses environment variables starting with `CONNECT_`, followed by the Kafka Connect Worker properties to be configured.

-For example, these are the bare minimum variables necessary to get a Connect Distributed Server running, but assumes it is connected to Kafka cluster with at least 3 brokers (replication factor for the three topics)
+For example, these are the bare minimum variables necessary to get a Connect Distributed Server running, but assumes it is connected to Kafka cluster with at least three brokers (replication factor for the three Connect topics).
+Additional variables for replication factor of the three Connect topics can be added, as described below for testing against less than three brokers.

 ```txt
 CONNECT_BOOTSTRAP_SERVERS